apache/spark/docs/sql-ref-syntax-qry-select-transform.md

 ### Serde behavior

-Spark uses Hive Serde `org.apache.hadoop.hive.serde2.lazy.LazySimpleSerDe` by default, columns will be transformed to `STRING` and delimited by tabs before feeding to the user script.
+Spark uses Hive Serde `org.apache.hadoop.hive.serde2.lazy.LazySimpleSerDe` by default, columns will be transformed to `STRING` and combined by tabs before feeding to the user script.
 Similarly, all `NULL` values will be converted to the literal string `"\N"` in order to differentiate `NULL` values from empty strings.
 The standard output of the user script will be treated as TAB-separated STRING columns, any cell containing only `"\N"` will be re-interpreted as a `NULL`, and then the resulting STRING column will be cast to the data type specified in the table declaration in the usual way.
-User scripts can output debug information to standard error which will be shown on the task detail page on Spark.
-These defaults can be overridden with `ROW FORMAT SERDE` or `ROW FORMAT DELIMITED`.

-### Schema-less Script Transforms
+If the actual number of output columns is less than the number of specified output columns, insufficient output columns will be supplemented with `NULL`.
+If the actual number of output columns is more than the number of specified output columns, the output columns will only select the corresponding columns and the remaining part will be discarded.
 If there is no `AS` clause after `USING my_script`, Spark assumes that the output of the script contains 2 parts:

    1. key: which is before the first tab.
    2. value: which is the rest after the first tab.

 Note that this is different from specifying an `AS key, value` because in that case, the value will only contain the portion between the first tab and the second tab if there are multiple tabs.
+User scripts can output debug information to standard error which will be shown on the task detail page on Spark.
+These defaults can be overridden with `ROW FORMAT SERDE` or `ROW FORMAT DELIMITED`.

 ### Examples